Quasicoherent sheaves for dagger analytic geometry: Introduction

+It is not clear presently how Theorem \ref{thm:introgrothdual} is precisely related to classical Serre duality results for rigid analytic varieties, see for example \cite{ChiarellottoDuality,BeyerSerre,BeyerThesis,vanderPutSerre}.
+This would require an investigation of the ``Verdier isomorphism" $f^!1_Y \simeq \omega_{X/Y}[n]$, where $\omega_{X/Y} := \bigwedge^n\Omega^1_{X/Y}$ is the relative canonical bundle, and also a version of Kiehl's theorem \cite{kiehl_endlichkeitssatz_1967} on the coherence of proper direct images.
+We postpone this to future work.

 \paragraph{Acknowledgements.} The author would like to thank Federico Bambozzi, Andreas Bode, Jack Kelly, Ken Lee, Kobi Kremnizer, and Finn Wiersig for their interest in this work, and for answering many questions.
 We would like to thank the authors of \cite{DAnG} for sharing their manuscript.
 We also thank Werner L\"utkebohmert for sharing the thesis of Peter Beyer.
 The author would like to thank his supervisor Konstantin Ardakov for his continuous support and interest in this project.
+The author would like to thank the anonymous referee for numerous detailed suggestions which greatly improved this manuscript.
 The author is currently a DPhil student in Oxford supported by an EPSRC scholarship.